Skip to main content

 • Effective dose range: 600–1200 mg/day

-• Studied populations: children with MASLD and obesity, adults with coronary artery disease
+• Studied populations: children with metabolic dysfunction-associated steatotic liver disease (MASLD) and obesity; adult patients with coronary artery disease

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-One study had a very low evidence score (review), limiting overall certainty.
+Two of the three studies are reviews, and the only RCT had a very small sample size (n=13).

 Doses used in studies